Skip to Content

 out of 100 will become pregnant.1

-without it.
 The most common reason for failure, besides not using a condom

 every time, is that the condom breaks or partially or completely slips off the